box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="374-competition-with-other-productivity-apps"></a>
 #### 3.7.4 Competition with Other Productivity Apps

-In order to deal with competition, we will implement unique features that differentiate our app from competititors, such as making the user complete a long verification process to re-configure the credit system, as well as combining elements that have already succeeded with existing competitors such as gamification, robust blocking, social features and customisation.
+In order to deal with competition, we will implement unique features that differentiate our app from competititors, such as making the user complete a long verification process to re-configure the credit system, thus discouraging them from modifying it to spend time on time wasting apps, as well as combining elements that have already succeeded with existing competitors such as gamification, robust blocking, social features and customisation.

 <!-- TOC --><a name="references"></a>
 ## References